Fact Sheet 17a:

 Once you notify the credit bureaus about the fraudulent accounts, the bureau is required to block that information from future reports.
 The bureau must also notify the credit grantor of the fraudulent account.
 Ask the credit bureaus for names and phone numbers of credit grantors with whom fraudulent accounts have been opened if this information is not included on the credit report.

 In addition, instruct the credit bureaus in writing to remove inquiries that have been generated due to the fraudulent access.
 You may also ask the credit bureaus to notify those who have received your credit report in the last six months to alert them to the disputed and erroneous information (two years for employers).
 Under California law, when you provide a copy of the police report to the credit bureaus, they must remove the fraudulent accounts from your credit report.
 (California Civil Code 1785.16(k))

 1a.
 Monitor your credit reports.
 Be aware that fraud alerts may not entirely prevent new fraudulent accounts from being opened by the imposter.
 Credit issuers do not always pay attention to fraud alerts, even though the law requires it.
 That is why we recommend that you check your credit reports again in a few months.

-The federal FACTA law enables you to receive a free credit report per year from each of the three credit bureaus.
-(FCRA §612) This is over and above the free reports you can order when you place fraud alerts on your three credit reports.
-Once you have received your free credit reports as a part of the fraud-alert process, follow up in a few months by taking advantage of your free FACTA copy.
-We recommend that you order your free credit reports by phone rather than using the online system.
-Call (877) 322-8228.
+Federal law enables you to receive a free credit report per year from each of the three credit bureaus.
+This is over and above the free reports you can order when you place fraud alerts on your three credit reports.
+Once you have received your free credit reports as a part of the fraud-alert process, follow up in a few months by taking advantage of your free copy.

 For more on free credit reports, see http://www.ftc.gov/bcp/edu/microsites/freereports/index.shtml and www.annualcreditreport.com.